Desalegn Yayeh Ayal, PhD, Addis Ababa University, College of Development Studies, Addis Ababa, Ethiopia

 Rebecca Pietrelli, PhD, Food and Agriculture Organization of the United Nations, Rome, Italy

-Rebecca Pietrelli, PhD, an Emergency and Rehabilitation Officer at the Food and Agricultural Organization (FAO) of the United Nations, has combined field experiences in Sub-Sahara Africa and the Middle East with economic and impact evaluation analyses to inform and evaluate programs.
-She has extensive knowledge in designing surveys and conducting analyses related to food security and resilience in crises and emergency contexts.
-Her journal articles focus on migration, resilience, food security, vulnerability to poverty, and conflict.
-She holds a PhD in Economics from Sapienza University of Rome and an MSc in Development Economics from Sussex University (UK).
+Rebecca Pietrelli, Ph.D., serves as an economist within the Agrifood Economics and Policy Division (ESA) at the Food and Agricultural Organization (FAO) of the United Nations.
+Specializing in economic and impact evaluation analyses, her role involves informing and assessing various programs, particularly in Sub-Sahara Africa and the Middle East.
+She possesses extensive expertise in the design of surveys and the conduct of analyses pertaining to food security and resilience in crisis and emergency scenarios.
+Her journal articles are centered on topics such as migration, resilience, food security, vulnerability to poverty, and conflict.
+She earned her Ph.D. in Economics from Sapienza University of Rome and holds an MSc in Development Economics from Sussex University (UK).